countzero/windows_manage_large_language_models/README.md

 # Path to the quantized models in GGUF format.
 TARGET_DIRECTORY=.\gguf

+# Path to the directory containing the importance matrix files.
+IMPORTANCE_MATRIX_DIRECTORY=.\imatrix

 # Path to the cache directory for intermediate files.
 #
 # Hint: Ideally this should be located on a different